 The cumulative mortality rates by income group show different rankings than those for counts due to the large differences in population size.
 We traditionally see that reported COVID-19 death rates are highest in HICs, followed by UMICs, LMICs and then LICs.
 This has been the case also over the last 12 months.

 Estimated excess death rates produce a different ranking.
-HICs have currently the highest excess rates, closely followed by other income groups.
-LMICs are second and UMICs and LICs are similar.
+HICs have currently the highest excess rates, closely followed by UMICs.
+LICs and LMICs are not far behind.

 Which countries have had the highest cumulative mortality rates over the last 12 months?
 We focus again on the Top 50 for COVID-19 and excess death rates, with countries grouped by World Bank income.